 |José Gabriel Palma

-Professor of Economics, University of Santiago
+Faculty of Economics, University of Cambridge (Emeritus) / University of Santiago

 Professor of Philosophy and Program Director of Ethics and Public Affairs, Carleton University